void-linux/void-docs/src/config/locales.md

 # Locales and Translations

+`glibc` supports setting the system locale whereas `musl` does not; both support setting the language for applications.

+## Listing locales

-For a list of currently enabled locales, run
+For a list of currently enabled locales, run:

 ```
 $ locale -a